39 Museums in Salvador: Discover the history and culture of Bahia

 Museu do Mosteiro de São Bento

-São Bento Monastery Museum
+São Bento Convent Museum

-The collection of the São Bento Monastery Museum includes:
+The collection of the São Bento Monastery Museum includes

-• Sacred images;
+• Sacred Images;

 • Religious paintings;

-• Liturgical and religious objects.
+• Liturgical and Religious Objects.

 These pieces represent the richness and diversity of sacred art in Brazil, offering visitors a deep insight into the evolution of religious art over the centuries.